 2022 Subaru Forester Exterior

-Subaru has tried improving the design of the Forester with the facelift to give customers an aggressive look.
+Subaru has tried improving the Forester with the facelift to give customers an aggressive look.
 The hexagonal radiator grille has more strongly defined angles and new inserts for a bolder look.
 The headlights have adopted a partly vertical orientation, with the main light having a U-shape and the daytime running light a C-shape.
-The new headlights and grille succeed in making the front fascia sophisticated and aggressive.
+The new headlights and grille succeed in making the front fascia sophisticated.

 Interior & Safety

-Forester’s sales are growing in the U.S., but the numbers aren’t anywhere near the segment’s best-seller.
-Toyota has put 221,195 units of the RAV4 into the American market this year, which is more than double the volume of the Forester.
-Subaru would hope that the release of the refresh in the U.S. would narrow the gap to the Toyota.
+Forester’s sales in the U.S. aren’t anywhere close the segment’s best-seller.
+Toyota put 313,447 units of the RAV4 into the American market in the first three quarters of 2021, which is more than double the volume of the Forester (132,254 units).
+Subaru would hope that the recent refresh for MY2022 would narrow the gap to the Toyota next year.